marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 Some users may have existing AMBER workflows with `.prmtop` and `.inpcrd` files.
 These could be:

 1. **Complete AMBER system files**
    - Already include probes, custom forcefields, ions, and other modifications.
+   - Complete, high-res AMBER prmtop/inpcrd -> Load in ParmEd, convert to GROMACS (Step 8a-AMBER)
    - The pipeline can take these files for downstream steps: minimization, equilibration, PLUMED generation, production runs, and post-processing.
    - Useful if users already have a fully set-up system but needs automated aLMMD or advanced post-processing.